Youth and violence at the urban margins

 Supervisor: Dr. Annette Idler, Director of the Changing Character of War Programme

-I am currently a Postdoctoral Knowledge Exchange Fellow at the Department of Politics and International Relations, University of Oxford.
-Building on my PhD findings, I am working with the Medellín office of the International Committee of the Red Cross and the local NGO Corporación Convivamos to develop a series of youth violence prevention activities in the peripheries of Medellín, Colombia.
-The overall aim of the project is to strengthen my relationship with these organisation in order to facilitate future engagement and collaboration.
+I have recently completed a Postdoctoral Knowledge Exchange Fellowship at the Department of Politics and International Relations, University of Oxford.
+Building on my PhD findings, I have collaborated with the Medellín office of the International Committee of the Red Cross and the local NGO Corporación Convivamos to develop a series of youth violence prevention activities in the peripheries of Medellín, Colombia.

 University of Oxford